-Female professional business portrait
+Female professional business portrait.

 Business Portraits or Headshots

-Since digital cameras were not widely used yet, we had to send our film to the lab for scanning.
-Computers were very slow then, to open a 18 MB digital photo would take about 45 minutes.
+Because digital cameras were not widely used yet, we had to send our film to the lab for scanning.
+In addition, computers were very slow.
+As an example to open a 18 MB digital photo would take about 45 minutes.

 Photo enhancing software was also limited.
 I started digital retouching in 1993 with version 2.5 of Photoshop.

 Learn more About Hagop’s photography experience on our parent website.

 Because of the poor quality of the early digital cameras, I continued to use my Hasselblad for business portraits.
 Later, in the early 2000’s I started using a Canon D30 camera which made delivery of headshots faster.
 It was around 2003 when I first purchased my first digital camera, the Canon 60D.
 Since then I have upgraded to many different cameras.
 At this time, I am very pleased with my Canon Mark IV.
 Now I can deliver retouched headshots to my clients at the end of their session usually within an hour.